johnsosoka/site-johnsosoka-com/website/_posts/contact-me-form-project/2021-12-24-contact-me-form-services.md

 }
 ```

 Next up is to define the SNS topic.
-Like the previous project, I broke these out mostly by resource.
+Sticking to the pattern of my previous projects, I broke these out mostly by resource.
+If these projects get any larger or complicated, I will need to come up with a better strategy for dividing & naming files.

 **sns.tf**
 ```terraform